paulocmarques/HUANANZHI-X99-F8/README.md

 5) Permanently disabled Intel AMT.
 6) Permanently disabled Intel ME Network Service.
 7) Hidden BIOS items that do not control.

   How to update Firmware:
 1) Burn the Firmware to programmer device. (e.g. EZP-2019)
 2) Clear CMOS.
 3) After restart go to the BIOS setting & use 'Restore Default' / 'F10' / 'Enter'
-4) Enjoy.
+4) Configure RAM timings & enjoy.